 “For HIH, we believe the initiatives by Indigenous People themselves are the most effective ways to combat climate change,” said Daniel Tiberio Luz, Brazil Director of SAMA-HIH (HIH’s Brazilian affiliate).
 “It shows that Indigenous-led solutions not only have an impact on biodiversity, but that it also leads to opportunities to commercialize sustainable products, forest protection and reforestation efforts through biodiversity and carbon credits with Indigenous Peoples leading on decision making.”

-Community-led carbon crediting models center Indigenous People in projects that reduce or capture carbon emissions — allowing them to directly benefit from monetizing the credits.
-To establish viability of these models, HIH is working in partnership with Woodwell Climate Research Center to develop a Landscape Capital Index (LCI) that provides monitoring and analysis of climate, carbon, biodiversity and community impact data.
-Using on-the-ground research, satellite imagery, and AI, this tool tracks the health of rainforests — spotting threats, measuring stability, and identifying where conservation investment is needed most.
+Indigenous-led carbon crediting models are led by Indigenous Peoples in projects that reduce or capture carbon emissions — allowing them to directly benefit from monetizing the credits.
+To establish viability of these models, HIH is working in partnership with Woodwell Climate Research Center on the development of the Landscape Capital Index (LCI) that provides monitoring and analysis of carbon dynamics.
+Using a planetary-health data approach, on-the-ground research, satellite imagery, and AI, this tool tracks the health of rainforests — spotting threats, measuring stability, and identifying where conservation investment is needed most.

 In tandem, HIH is working with ECCON Soluções Ambientais, an organization that provides environmental consulting, decarbonization, and carbon project development services.
 With support from HIH, ECCON is working beside Indigenous communities on the development of carbon credits that embed the safeguards required by Indigenous Peoples beyond Free, Prior and Informed Consent (FPIC).

-By working alongside Woodwell Climate Research Center and ECCON Soluções Ambientais, HIH is building trust within Indigenous communities and in community-designed solutions.
+By working alongside Woodwell Climate Research Center, ECCON Soluções Ambientais, and ensuring communities lead the process, timing, and decision making, HIH is building trust within Indigenous communities and in community-designed solutions.

 The Guajajara nurseries are in the early stages of growing reforestation seedlings for the territory and adjacent communities.
-The seedlings also provide food and medicine, which simultaneously benefits the forest ecosystem.
+The seedlings also provide food, medicine, and a place for cultural preservation, which simultaneously benefits the forest ecosystem.
 Previous studies show that these efforts can return a minimum of 12X on investment in community-designed solutions.

 This means for every dollar invested in communities, they return $12 to the planet in averted carbon dioxide emissions.